This is the current version of this document. To view historic versions, click the link in the document's navigation

 - students and staff should have access to the same educational and employment conditions regardless of their family responsibilities; and

 - leave and benefits should be reasonably provided to accommodate the roles of students and staff with respect to these family or carer responsibilities.

-(6) Whilst the University recognises that family and carer responsibilities are undertaken by both men and women, it is also aware that the burden of child care remains in practice primarily with women.
-The provisions for children on campus (see Managing Family Responsibilities for more information) are thus part of the University's affirmative action for women.
+(5) The University encourages a shared-care model whereby family and carer responsibilities are undertaken by both men and women; it is also aware that child care in particular remains in practice, primarily with women.
+The provisions for children on campus (see Managing Family Responsibilities for more information) for staff and students are part of the University's affirmative action for women.

 Top of Page